Quicr/old-quicr-spec/quicr-spec.md

 meets needs of web conferring systems.
 The design can also be used for large scale low latency streaming to millions of participants with latency under a few hundred milliseconds.
-It can also be used as low latency pub/sub sytem for real time in systems such as messaging and IoT.
+It can also be used as low latency pub/sub system for real time in systems such as messaging and IoT.

 Like QUIC, QuicR can be implement outside of OS Kernel and sits on top